 Weather and Dynamic Daytime/Night TimeOne of the loveliest features of LotRO is that the world has dynamic weather.
 From storms, to beautiful clear blue skies and everything in between, the climate changes almost session to session.
 Middle Earth also has daytime/nighttime cycles with sunrise and sunset to boot.
 This creates a believability in the worlds you’re questing in.
 SWTOR on the other hand doesn’t do this, despite Ilum having beautiful starry skies and Imperial Taris being at night time.
 They could learn from LotRO, adding day/time nighttime into the worlds, snow blizzards on Hoth and Sand Storms on Tatooine, for example.
 If weather affects graphical performace, this can be tweaked in the graphics settings.

 Going Commando’s blog gives a very balanced argument why day/night would not easily be implemented on SWTOR (though in my opinion it would make the worlds more believable) – but also says that weather is something that should be achievable within SWTOR.
 Interestingly she doesn’t say day/night time shouldn’t be implemented or that it wouldn’t enhance the game, more than Bioware wouldn’t see enough pay off from their players if they implemented it, compared to the volume of work they would have to do.

 LOTRO EventsLotRO do events really well!
-There is a huge variety through the year: group events (Hobnanigans), seasonal events (Spring, Summer, Farmer’s Faire, Yule Fest) and some that repeat more frequently (like Treasure Hunting).
+There is a huge variety through the year: group events (Hobnanigans), seasonal events (Spring Festival, Summer Festival, Farmer’s Faire, Yule Festival) and some that repeat more frequently (like Treasure Hunting).

 Each event has a variety of activities that require minimal combat.
 They are there for fun.
 And using tokens you win through the quests you can purchase event-only gear and mounts.